Product

 10 Examples of Revenue Models for SaaS

-Before we look at the promised SaaS revenue models, let’s get a couple of definitions out of the way.
-We need to differentiate between three similar-sounding but very different concepts: revenue stream, revenue model, and business model.
+Before we look at the promised SaaS revenue models, let’s clarify a couple of definitions.
+We need to distinguish between three similar-sounding but very different concepts: revenue stream, revenue model, and business model.

-You can think of these as a turducken of business jargon, with a revenue stream being within a revenue model, which is in turn inside a business model.
+You can think of these as a turducken of business jargon, with a revenue stream within a revenue model, which is, in turn, inside a business model.

 • Revenue stream: This is a single source of revenue for a company.
 All but fledgling, “pre-revenue” companies have at least one revenue stream, and most have multiple streams.
 For example, a SaaS company might have a subscription revenue stream.

 • Revenue model: This is how a revenue stream is designed and executed.
 A single revenue model can have multiple revenue streams.
-For example, your subscription revenue model might have a base-fee revenue stream and an add-on revenue stream.
+For example, your subscription revenue model might have a base fee and add-on revenue streams.

-• Business model: This is the top-level structure of your company.
-While it includes your revenue model(s) and thus revenue stream(s), it also includes everything else from marketing to developing, recruiting, and operations.
+• Business model: This is your company's top-level structure.
+While it includes your revenue model(s) and thus revenue stream(s), it includes everything else, from marketing to developing, recruiting, and operations.

 This is important to understand when we dive into the 10 revenue models below.
-The 10 revenue models we will discuss below are not mutually exclusive—you can use more than one at a time, or even all of them.
+The 10 revenue models discussed below are not mutually exclusive—you can use more than one at a time or even all of them.

-In fact, the average SaaS business will use different ones over time as their business becomes more established in their chosen market.
-You can also segment your streams to any level of specificity you wish—for example, if you have a tiered pricing model, you may want to consider each tier a separate revenue stream or have them all combined into one big stream.
+The average SaaS business will use different ones over time as it becomes more established in its chosen market.
+You can also segment your streams to any level of specificity you wish—for example, if you have a tiered pricing model, you may want to consider each tier a separate revenue stream or combine them all into one big stream.

 Related: Recurring vs. Non-Recurring Revenue